Engineering Intent

 Print Grid vs. Web Flow

-How layout paradigm changes feeling.
+How the layout model changes the feeling.
 Same content, different container, different world.

 Run the Grip Test on Your Homepage